capital-G/supercollider-wiki/Installing-SuperCollider-from-source-on-Ubuntu.md

 ```

 ### Checking the installation worked
-First, fire up JACK, using qjackctl or your choice of tool.
+First, fire up JACK using qjackctl or some other tool of your choice.

 Secondly, open the SuperCollider IDE by searching for and running 'SuperCollider IDE'.
-Occasionally I find that, immediately after installation, SuperCollider does not show up in the menu.
+Occasionally, immediately after installation, SuperCollider does not show up in the applications menu.
 This can be fixed by a restart.
 If you don't want to restart now, you can run SuperCollider by opening a terminal and entering 'scide'.

 When the IDE opens, it should give you three main panes:
 * a large blank text window
 * a help window
 * a post window containing text about how the startup process went.

-Thirdly, boot the server using the command in the Language menu, or <kbd>Ctrl</kbd>+<kbd>B</kbd>.
+Thirdly, boot the server using the command `s.boot`, or <kbd>Ctrl</kbd>+<kbd>B</kbd>.

 And finally, enter the following into the blank text window: